 E-commerce adoption continues to be a significant tailwind for the industrial sector.
 JLL's latest market report shows strong activity from third-party logistics, food logistics, manufacturing firms and health-related organisations in the industrial leasing market.
 Vacancy rates for Auckland industrial property now sit at 1.9% (Source Colliers), an all-time low.
 This surging demand combined with a severe lack of supply (discussed above) has created a significant imbalance in the supply and demand dynamics of the Auckland industrial property market, driving increases in industrial rents and property values.

 Industrial property has investment attributes that may prove helpful in an inflationary environment.
 This is because the rising cost of new construction limits supply, and many leases have rental review clauses that are tied to the CPI.
 Auckland-based industrial property, in particular, has its unique advantages due to a limited amount of industrial zoned land and heavy demand for space, driving vacancy rates down to historically low levels.

-If you are interested to learn how Jasper can provide you with access to institutional-grade industrial real estate, please call or email me at [email protected] or +64 275 49 7229.
+If you are interested to learn how Jasper can provide you with access to institutional-grade industrial real estate, please reach out to us at [email protected].

 Posted on 4 Apr 2022